McMaster University, Faculty of Engineering

 Research Interests

-My primary research focus is on the design of modems for high-speed signalling over wireless optical intensity channels.
+My primary research focus is on the design of communciation algorithms for wireless optical channels.
 These optical channels transmit information by modulating and detecting the optical intensity of a laser diode or light-emitting diode.
 Wireless optical communications provide a high-data rate, low cost, secure link which is free of spectral licensing issues.

 My research addresses the modem design problem through theoretical and experimental studies.
 I develop of communication algorithms, signal processing strategies and information theory to allow for the design of efficient signalling strategies for the wireless optical channel.
 Additionally, I develop prototype wireless optical links on which practical signalling strategies can be verified and tested under realistic conditions.
 Several projects that I am currently working on are :